Grant limited access to Azure Storage resources using shared access signatures (SAS)

 A user delegation SAS or an account SAS must be an ad hoc SAS.
 Stored access policies are not supported for the user delegation SAS or the account SAS.

 How a shared access signature works

-A shared access signature is a signed URI that points to one or more storage resources.
-The URI includes a token that contains a special set of query parameters.
-The token indicates how the resources may be accessed by the client.
+A shared access signature is a token that is appended to the URI for an Azure Storage resource.
+The token that contains a special set of query parameters that indicate how the resources may be accessed by the client.
 One of the query parameters, the signature, is constructed from the SAS parameters and signed with the key that was used to create the SAS.
 This signature is used by Azure Storage to authorize access to the storage resource.